MahdiNouraie/Variable-Decorrelation/README.md

 # Variable-Decorrelation

-This repository accompanies the paper "Stabilizing Lasso through Variable Decorrelation" and provides the R scripts necessary to reproduce the analyses and figures presented in the manuscript.
+This repository accompanies the paper "Stability Selection via Variable Decorrelation" and provides the R scripts necessary to reproduce the analyses and figures presented in the manuscript.

 ---